2010 Moore Vineyards Russian River Valley Pinot Noir

 Silky and pleasant on the finish, with just the right amount of acid and grippy tannins.
 At the very end, just a hint of caramel lingers on the tip of the tongue.

-A roasted pork loin, served with a balsamic and cherry balsamic reduction sauce.
+A roasted pork loin, served with a cherry balsamic reduction sauce.

 What the Winery Says

 As the Elysian Fields are to the Greek Gods of Olympus, so is the Russian River Valley to Sonoma County wines; particularly the Pinot Noir.
 We source fruit from 4 different blocks with 4 distinct clones: 777, 667, Pommard & 115.
 We fermented on 4 different batches allowing each lot to provide the unique blend; rich with complexities.
 Fresh red fruit and character distinguish this Russian River Pinot Noir from the same varietal of other appellations.

 A balanced intensity of rich cherry and ripe raspberry envelops the mid palate.
 The intense flavors of dark chocolate slowly saturate the back palate.
 Soft tones of caramel are revealed in the long, caressing mouth filling finish.